Pilonidal Cyst Excision

 Risks of pilonidal cyst excision:

 You may bleed more than expected or get an infection.
-You may have pain after the procedure.
-A scar may develop as the incision heals.
-The scar may become large and raised.
 Your stitches may come apart.
 The cyst or abscess may develop again.

 Seek care immediately if: